Accessibility statement

 Biography

-Dr Haque is a human geographer broadly interested in urban inequality.
-Her research is interdisciplinary and situated at the intersection of society, environment and development.
-She is particularly interested in the everyday and embedded structural inequalities at city level.
+Dr Haque’s research is interdisciplinary and situated at the intersection of society, environment and development.
+She is broadly interested in the (inter)relationships between urban inequality and climate change resilience driven by the everyday and embedded structural inequalities at city level.

 Her research is grounded in Systems thinking - not only for unpacking the complex interdisciplinary problems of the contemporary cities, but also to identify solutions and pathways to achieving the overlapping sustainable development goals in the global South.
-Much of her research over the last decade has empirically focused on cities around the global South (from Asia to Africa to Latin America) and have been funded by a wide range of sources such as AXA, British Academy, Leverhulme Trust, INRIC, Schlumberger Foundation, FCDO.
+Much of her research over the last decade has empirically focused on cities across the global South and have been funded by a wide range of sources such as AXA, UKRI, British Academy, Leverhulme Trust, INRIC, Schlumberger Foundation, FCDO.
+Dr Haque was the lead author for the UCCCRN third global assessment report on cities and climate change, and also the Internal Reviewer for the IPCC Sixth Assessment Report for Climate Change.
+Dr Haque’s work is widely published in world-leading journals in the field of geography, development, environment as well as in interdisciplinary journals.
+Her work on climate change and urban resilience has informed the policymaking process/es in the South Asia and has received wide coverage in news media such as the Daily Star, Yorkshire post, BBC etc.

-At the University of York, she chairs the Equity and Diversity Committee for the department of Environment and Geography.
-She also co leads the Urbanization and Health network for the Interdisciplinary Global Development Centre (IGDC).
+At the University of York, Dr Haque chairs the Equity and Diversity Committee for the department of Environment and Geography.
+She also co-leads the Urbanisation and Health network for the Interdisciplinary Global Development Centre (IGDC).

 Awards